Interpause/auto-sd-paint-ext/README.md

 #### Differences

 - UI no longer freezes during image update
-- Inpainting layer no longer has to be manually hidden, nor use white specifically
+- Inpainting experience is better
 - UI has been improved & squeezed further
 - Scripts API is now possible